Rope loop circuit

 - Where did the ‘current’ start flowing first?

-- How can I make the current bigger?
+- How can I increase the current?

 Teaching notes